josephguzman03/Significant-relations-with-ratings-of-recipes/README.md

 |               0.3 | 4.47273 |      11 |
 |               0.4 | 4.6875  |       8 |

-The dataframe above helps us understand the distribution of the calories with respect to the mean rating.
-It is a way for us to analyze what type of recipes get used the most based on its caloric levels, as well as, as to how they are rated, which lets us know if higher calorie meals are more favorable, or lesser calorie meals.
-The count also helps us understand if people prefer *healthier options*, or options that are more *unhealthy*.
+The presented dataframe provides valuable insights into the distribution of calories relative to the mean rating.
+This analysis serves as a pivotal tool for understanding the popularity and reception of different recipe types based on their caloric levels.
+It enables us to discern patterns in the usage and ratings of recipes, shedding light on whether higher calorie meals are more favorably received or if there is a preference for lower calorie options.

 ---